markferry/multizone-audio/README.md

 # Objectives

- * seamless SpotifyConnect, airplay, mopidy/mpd/upnp and kodi playback in each zone
+ * seamless SpotifyConnect, Airplay, Mopidy/MPD/UPNP and Kodi playback in each zone
  * invisible, automatic party reconfiguration
  * no clashing audio streams
  * no snapcast controls visible to end-users(!)

 # Architecture

-In particular I've decided to centralize most things leaving very little running on each media player.
+Almost all media services run on a central media server.

 Each media player is its own zone and there are also multiple (logical) "party zones" which group the real zones together.
 For more on logical zones see the [snapcast-autoconfig README](https://github.com/ahayworth/snapcast-autoconfig)